-A new way to stimulate the immune system and fight infectionJanuary 20th, 2012 in Medical research
+A new way to stimulate the immune system and fight infectionJanuary 20, 2012 in Medicine & Health / Medical research

 A study carried out by Eric Vivier and Sophie Ugolini at the Marseille-Luminy Centre for Immunology has just reveal a gene in mice which, when mutated, can stimulate the immune system to help fight against tumors and viral infections.
 Whilst this gene was known to activate one of the body's first lines of defense (Natural Killer, or 'NK' cells), paradoxically, when deactivated it makes these NK cells hypersensitive to the warning signals sent out by diseased cells.